 This is the single largest core business programme in the organisation in terms of financial resource and human capacity requirements.
-Its 2022/23 reprioritised budget is at a total of R31 million of which R16 million is for compensation of employees while R15 million is for goods and services.
-For the years 2019/20, 2020/21 and 2021/2022 there was project funding sourced for the development of the integrated quality assurance framework.
-The activities relating to the implementation of the integrated quality assurance framework will be funded through the University Capacity Development Programme funding.
+Its 2023/24 reprioritised budget is at a total of R44 million of which R18 million is for compensation of employees while R26 million is for goods and services.
+For the years 2020/21, 2021/22 and 2022/2023 there was project funding sourced for the development of the quality assurance framework.
+The activities relating to the implementation of the quality assurance framework will be funded through the University Capacity Development Programme funding.
 The introduction of Institutional Audits in 2021/22 resulted in a tremendous increase in the total budget for goods and services for the programme.

-During the 2022/23 financial year, the programme has 21 permanent positions on the organisational structure of which 20 were filled, and 1 intern on fixed term contract.
+During the 2023/24 financial year, the programme has 21 permanent positions on the organisational structure of which 20 were filled, and 1 intern on fixed term contract.